VachaLab/qq-manual/src/run_scripts.md

 These scripts are compatible with all qq-supported clusters, including Metacentrum-family clusters, Karolina, and LUMI. **Do not forget to load Gromacs from the module appropriate for the given cluster.**

+> **For LUMI users:** If you are using full nodes on the LUMI's GPU queues, the run scripts may require some modifications to get solid performance (see [here](https://docs.csc.fi/apps/gromacs/#full-gpu-node-batch-script)).

 ---

 ## [qq_loop_md](https://github.com/Ladme/qq/blob/main/scripts/run_scripts/qq_loop_md)